aragon/hack/docs/app-center-preparing-assets.md

 - Long description (Markdown or text)

 <br>
-In the next sections we will go through these one by one, as well as link to some templates so it’s easy to for you to prepare everything that you need.
+In the next sections we will go through these one by one, as well as link to some templates so it’s easy for you to prepare everything that you need.

 <br>